MonkWho/pfatt/README.md

 1. Go to _System > Advanced > Networking_
 1. Configure **DHCP6 DUID** to _DUID-EN_
 1. Configure **DUID-EN** to _3561_
 1. Configure your **IANA Private Enterprise Number**.
 This number is unique for each customer and (I believe) based off your Residential Gateway serial number.
-I grabbed mine off a pcap of the Residential Gateway.
-Fire up Wireshark and look for the value in _DHCPv6 > Client Identifier > Identifier_.
+You can generate your DUID using [gen-duid.sh](https://github.com/aus/pfatt/blob/master/bin/gen-duid.sh), which just takes a few inputs.
+Or, you can take a pcap of the Residential Gateway with some DHCPv6 traffic.
+Then fire up Wireshark and look for the value in _DHCPv6 > Client Identifier > Identifier_.
 Add the value as colon separated hex values `00:00:00`.
 1. Save

 **WAN Setup**